St Edmund's Church, Coolkelure

-St Edmund's Church is a small Gothic Revival Anglican church located in Coolkelure, County Cork, Ireland.
+St Edmund's Church is a small Gothic Revival Anglican church located in the townland of Coolkelure, County Cork, Ireland.
 It was completed in 1865.
 It is dedicated to Edmund the Martyr.
-It is part of Fanlobbus Union of Parishes in the Diocese of Cork, Cloyne, and Ross.
+It is part of the civil parish of Fanlobbus in the Diocese of Cork, Cloyne, and Ross.

 History

 Built in 1865, St Edmund's church replaced a school building which had been licensed for worship since 1843.
 The construction of St Edmund's was supported by Bishop John Gregg and a local landowner, Colonel E.A.
 Shuldham, each of which contributed IR£500 to the church's construction.

 Cliff Jeffers has served as rector to the parish since 2014.

 Architecture

 The church was designed by Cork architect Henry Hill.
 The building features a three-bay nave.